 What is Disaster Recovery?

 Disaster recovery (DR) is a crucial component of business continuity planning.
 It involves strategies and processes designed to restore system access, minimize downtime, and mitigate financial losses after a disruptive event—whether it’s a cyberattack, hardware failure, or natural disaster.
-Every business—regardless of size—should have a disaster recovery plan in place and ensure it’s reviewed and tested at least annually.
+Every business—regardless of size—should have a disaster recovery plan in place and ensure it’s reviewed and tested annually.

 Comprehensive Backup Strategy